ctz/graviola/README.md

 This is allowed for by RFC6979, and the HMAC-DRBG that it builds on.
 The code is structured such that we pass the RFC6979 test vectors.

-These computations are notably side-channel-free:
-- The conditional y negation based on the wNAF sign
-- Selection of a term from the table of base multiples
+The code which selects a term from a table of points is non-verified, and is written in AVX2/Neon intrinsics.
-- Inversion of k in ECDSA signing

 X25519 directly uses the s2n-bignum implementation.